ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

   E.g., when you invoke `ballerina build`, the Ballerina tool dispatches this request to the active distribution.

-You can [change this active distribution](#changing-the-active-distribution) at any time or maange it using the Ballerina Tool.
+You can [change this active distribution](#changing-the-active-distribution) at any time or manage it using the Ballerina Tool.
 However, first, you need to update the Ballerina Tool to its latest version.

 ### Updating the Ballerina Tool